ecemce/AWS-Loan-Data/README.md

 Spark application code that fulfills the required conditions in the report.

 ## Transfer_data.py
-Writes csv data in gzip format to s3 bucket using firehose client.
+Writes csv data in gzip format to s3 bucket using firehose client .

 ## All Steps